 Stop dynamic tags from serving

-There are several ways to stop dynamic ads from serving.
+There are several ways to stop dynamic tags from serving.

 Option 1: Delete dynamic tags from activities